An Updated List of the Best Canned Chili at the Grocery Store

 Trader Joe’s Beef Chili with Beans

-This chili is chunky and dark.
+This canned chili is chunky and dark.
 The dark appearance and savory flavor likely come from ancho powder, which has a sweet, smoky, savory essence.
 Trader Joe’s beef chili is nicely spiced, and you can really taste the cumin and paprika.
 It also contains some dried bell pepper that adds a nice herby sweetness.
-This chili feels rich, hearty, and almost buttery.
+This chili is rich, hearty, and almost buttery.
 It could use a little more salt, though.
 Feel free to add your own or, shoot, add some crushed tortilla chips and hot sauce to spice it up. —Danny Palumbo

 Credit: Ryan Martin